federicarollo/GRAFMOVE/README.md

 `python graph/create_footpath_graph.py --neo4jURL neo4j://localhost:7687 --neo4juser neo4j --neo4jpwd neo4jpwd --latitude lat --longitude lon --distance dist`

-where *lat* and *lot* are the latitude and longitude of th center point, while *dist* is the distance from the center point to define the bounding box
+where *lat* and *lot* are the latitude and longitude of the center point and *dist* is the distance from the center point to define the bounding box.

 Example to create the graph of Modena: